- Grow more food locally thus reducing food miles and dependency on carbon

 The idea behind Edible Stroud is to grow more food locally and to provide a wildlife friendly environment from which we will all benefit.
 Fruit and nut trees, soft fruit bushes, herbs and flowers are planted by volunteers for all to harvest and enjoy.
+Anyone can get involved in planting and caring for the edible landscape.

 So far Edible Stroud has sites at: